jeffThompson/CreativeProgramming1/README.md

 ##COURSE CALENDAR
 Please note this is subject to change – be sure to check this page and your email regularly.

+*Topics noted with ⊨ are short explorations of topics that jump off from or surround programming in a creative context.
+The symbol⊨ is used in the field of logic to mean that an idea semantically entails another.*

 ###WEEK 00: INTRODUCTION
 **In class**
 Hello, introductions and syllabus, programming a person to sit in a chair

 **Reading**
-“Alan Kay’s Universal Machine” from Software Takes Command (Manovich)
+“Alan Kay’s Universal Machine” from *Software Takes Command* (Manovich)

 **Homework**
 Install Processing